techies23/video-conference-zoom/README.txt

 * Added: FSE Support
 * Added: End meeting from backend using Zoom status api.
 * Updated: Elementor Modules for shortcode changes related with [zoom_meeting_post]
+* Fixed: Search in host to WP page.
 * Bug fixes

 = 4.1.11 May 3rd, 2023 =